 Model answer – meets required standard

 When the pipe is elevated, the fluid loses pressure due to the increase in gravitational potential energy.
 However, increasing the diameter of the elevated section helps maintain the required pressure because a wider pipe reduces fluid velocity in line with the continuity equation.
-According to Bernoulli’s principle, when the velocity decreases, fluid pressure increases therefore the increase in diameter leads to decrease in velocity and consequently the pressure will recover.
+According to Bernoulli’s principle, when the velocity decreases, fluid pressure increases; therefore, the increase in diameter leads to a decrease in velocity and consequently, the pressure will recover.

 Why is this a model answer?

 This is a model answer because it clearly applies fluid mechanics principles to the specific scenario.
 It explains the effect of elevation of the pipe on pressure and also explains the effects of the pipe modification, keeping the response within the context of the question.
-It identifies the relevant principles (continuity equation and Bernoulli’s principle) and uses them to link the effect of increasing the diameter to a reduction in velocity and then explains why this helps maintain pressure when the pipe is elevated.
+It identifies the relevant principles (continuity equation and Bernoulli’s principle) and uses them to link the effect of increasing the diameter to a reduction in velocity, and then explains why this helps maintain pressure when the pipe is elevated.

 Model answer – development required